|

 by selecting START / Control Panels / System / Hardware tab / Device Manager Button.

-Identifying the State of your i2x0 Controller Card
+Identifying the State of your i2x0/i60x Controller

-An installed i2x0 card is in one of 3 states: (#1) OS does not see the physical card due to card/motherboard malfunction, card not
+OS does not see the physical card due to card/motherboard malfunction, card not

-seated well, or conflict with other card/driver; (#2) OS sees card yet Driver (i.e. .inf/.sys or .ini/.vxd files) cannot establish connection
+OS sees card yet Driver (i.e. .inf/.sys or .ini/.vxd files) cannot establish connection

 due to card/motherboard malfunction, card not seated well, conflict with other card/driver, or Driver not installed properly or not at all

-(Remove / Update driver, noted below, might remedy this last case), (#3) OS sees card, Driver is installed, and Driver has successful
+OS sees card, Driver is installed, and Driver has successful

-connected the card to the OS / Computer.
 To identify which state your card is in: Install your card, open the Device Manager, as

 noted above, and look for a "Data-Acquisition Cards" category with a card listed under it.
 If you don't see that card, you are in State

 #1.
-If you see the card, yet see a yellow mark on it's icon, you are in State #2 and the error message in it's Property dialog
+If you see the card, yet see a yellow mark on its icon, you are in State #2 and the error message in its Property dialog

 summarizes your problem (this message is helpful when interacting with your supplier).
 If you see that card without the yellow mark,